Kong/docs.konghq.com/app/_src/gateway/kong-manager/auth/sessions.md

 For detailed descriptions of each configuration property, learn more in the [Session plugin documentation](/hub/kong-inc/session).

-{% if_version gte:3.4.x %}
+{% if_version gte:3.10.x %}

 ## Multiple session management

-The multiple session by default is isolated.
-Sessions are not invalidated when the password is changed if `"store_metadata": false` or `"storage": "cookie"` is used.
-In these cases, the session's metadata not be stored in DB and the cookie is managed by client-side.
-Only when session's metadata is stored server-side with  `"storage": "kong","store_metadata": true` set is the all sessions actively invalidated.
+Sessions are isolated by default.
+Sessions but the current one will not be invalidated upon password updates if `store_metadata` is set to `false` or `storage` is set to `"cookie"`.
+In these cases, the session metadata is not stored on the server side and the session cookie is kept on the client side.
+With `storage` set to `"kong"` and `store_metadata` set to `true`, session metadata will be stored on the server side, and all associated sessions will be invalidated upon password updates.

 {% endif_version %}